I spent two weeks in Taiwan in January and it was – and still is – one of my favorite new travel destinations of 2018.

 For your first night market, I’d say pick somewhere close by your hotel – if you have 5 days in Taipei, you’ll have time to sample more than one night market.

-Oh, and if you think you smell a sewer leaking, don’t fret — that’s just someone cooking up some stinky tofu, Taipei’s most notorious – and nefarious – street food.
+Oh, and if you think you smell something funky, don’t fret — that’s just someone cooking up some stinky tofu, Taipei’s most notorious street food.
 I wasn’t brave enough to try it!
-Supposedly, it tastes better than it smells – which I would hope – but I never tried it.
+Supposedly, it tastes better than it smells!

 This is the night market & bike tour I recommend!